 Security and Privacy

-In response to recommendations made Dan Boyd has been shifted from telecommunications to create a dedicated security officer.
+In response to recommendations made by the external review, Dan Boyd has been shifted from Network Operations to create a dedicated security officer.
 This is an effort to be less reactive and more proactive.

-Relationship building is being addressed with more (and new) schedule meetings with administration to increase communication through frequency
+Relationship building is being addressed with more (and new) scheduled meetings with faculty, staff and student groups to increase communication

-Dan Boyd provided an overview of what he does in the new position and his plans for increasing communication, being more proactive to defend against threats, and the awareness and training that he and the staff is implementing.
+Dan Boyd provided an overview of what he does in the new position and his plans for increasing communication, being more proactive to defend against threats, and the awareness and training that he is implementing.

 Risk assessment, passwords, online safety and policies were discussed.